jingedawang/AIConsciousnessWatch/Report-en.md

 | **Psy-4 Situational Awareness** | The system's comprehensive, dynamic representational ability of current environmental elements, their interrelationships, and future evolutionary states. |
 | **Psy-5 Creativity** | Whether the system can produce novel and valuable outputs based on existing knowledge, with generation processes exceeding conventional mappings of training distributions. |

-## 6. Research Status Under This Assessment Framework
+## 6. Research Analysis

 In this section, based on the above assessment framework, we will collect academic papers from 2023 to present, screen key research meeting each indicator, extract authors' viewpoints, and convert them into percentage support indicators.
 For example, if a paper's conclusions show that current AI performs at 50 points in mental ability tests while human subjects average 80 points, we can consider that AI achieved 62.5% of human mental ability.

-#### Level 1: Philosophical Level — The Essence and Prerequisites of Consciousness
+#### 6.1 Philosophical Level: The Essence and Prerequisites of Consciousness

 This level accounts for 40% of the entire framework.